andrewgremlich/ai-freelance/SCRIPT.md

 As it turned out, about one year ago David reached out to me again asking if I would still have interest in taking the job but with the focus on starting a browser version.
 This was exciting.
 I've never done a freelance job before, neither have I done anything with 3D rendering in the browser.
 By my excitement, I agreed to take the job.
 David would pay me hourly, and I would send him invoices for the work that I did.
 I did come to realize that my excitement was probably a little faster than my realism.

-David called the project ProvelPrint and he explained that the project involved importing an STL file into the application and slicing that STL file so that a custom made 3D printer could render it.
+David called the project ProvelPrint and he explained that the project involved importing an STL file of a residual limb into the application and slicing that STL file so that a custom made 3D printer could render it.
+This would hopefully provide a faster turn-around time for amputees that needed a prosthetic limb.

 ## Learning

-### Github Actions

-Utilizing AI to accelerate comprehension of unfamiliar technologies and methodologies.
-I wrote a github action with the aid of AI.
-It didn't help much because I didn't know what I was doing, but it was a good learning.

-Converting a large JS file to TS was a challenge, because AI didn't convert the whole file.
-It missed some functions.
-I would have though this is a good implementation for AI, but it wasn't.
-I had to do it manually.

-### Whooshes

-Discuss the use of whooshes in the project and how AI didn't help.
-It was a basic React mistake by putting an array in an useEffect dependency.

-Utilizing AI to accelerate comprehension of unfamiliar technologies and methodologies.

-Discuss the use of whooshes in the project and how AI didn't help.
-It was a basic React mistake by putting an array in an useEffect dependency.

-## Freelance Project
+### Freelance Project

 Right, I didn't know what problems I needed to solve.
 David talked about slicers, so I guessed I better learn the functions of a slicer.
 I searched around the internet for what slicers were and what projects used a slicing method.
 I found that a slicer was a way to divide up a 3D model into a pattern that makes it 3D-printable.
 This is usually done in layers at a time.
 In addition, I found out that infill was a way to build support for any hanging edges of a model.
 Some projects that I found involved Three.JS, so I would go in that direction first and use Three.JS.

 The more I explored slicers and had David explain to me what he wanted, bit by bit I started to understand the task.
 At this time, I still was in over my head though.
 In one attempted solution, I asked ChatGPT to create a slicer function using all the points of an STL file.
-I ended up getting something that worked on paper, but the more I examined the GCode output the more I realized that this output could not reasonably fit the customer needs.
-The hints that told me this wasn't the right way was: the output GCode file was immensely huge, and that just could not work in transmission; the print needed to be in vase mode where the nozzle height gradually increases; and the height difference between STL points was not configurable.
+I ended up getting something that worked on paper, but the more I examined the GCode output the more I realized that this output could not reasonably fit the customer needs for the custom printer.

+The hints that told me this wasn't the right way was: the output GCode file was relatively huge, and that just could not work in transmission; the print needed to be in vase mode where the nozzle height gradually increases; and the height difference between STL points was not configurable.
 I told David that I needed to redo the slicer and he did give me some pushback.
 I successfully convinced him that what I was doing wasn't the right way to go and I needed to pivot.

 Eventually, I started to teach myself some 3D animation principles, and I found out about raycasters.
-Raycasters are incredibly useful to help calculate intersections of light rays and 3D objects in a scene.
+Raycasters are incredibly useful to help calculate intersections of rays and 3D objects in a scene.
 Intersection calculation was what I needed, and Three.JS had a built-in raycaster object and intersection calculation!
 Taking this knowledge, I solved that I needed to place the raycaster origin at the center of an STL model and rotate the raycaster on its origin to find where the intersection point would be.
 After rotating the raycaster and gradually increasing in height, to imitate vase print mode, I would gather all the intersection points and process them into the desired GCode output.

 After a couple weeks of development, spending about 5-10 hours a week on the project, I finally got to the desired output.
 I felt so satisfied that I followed my gut instinct on how the original solution just wouldn't work.
 By this experience, it started to teach me the limitations of having AI do _all the work_ when I don't know myself what problem it is I needed to solve.

+These limitations I discovered with AI technology in my project wasn't the only time I came across them.

+### Github Actions

+At one point of my project, I found the need to deploy the web application on a DigitalOcean droplet.
+At first, I thought I could pull in the repository and build it on the droplet.
+As it turned out, the smallest DigitalOcean droplet did not have sufficient capactiy to build a Vite project.
+And I didn't want to get a higher capacity droplet because that means I would have to pay more.
+Is there a way to automated this build and deploy without paying much extra money?

+Turns out Github Actions was my answer.
+With every free account, a certain amount of Github Actions are given with plenty capactiy to build a Vite project.
+Again, I found out that I didn't know much about the technology, and I thought I could just let AI produce for me a file.
+The file produced did have some good content, but I had no context for what it was doing.

+After a moment of wrestling with the AI, and decided to drop the AI and actually teach myself how Github Actions work.
+Specifically, I had to learn why AI was recommending to use a SSH plugin.
+So I dove into that SSH plugin and I found out it was actually a popular one to use.
+I also found that author of the plugin had other well-used plugins related to SSH.

+Eventually, I learned I had to use a mix of SCP and SSH for my goals.
+I used the file the AI generated for me as a template, and I went through every step to make sure I knew what was there and I altered where needed.
+After some work, I got a Github Actions file that SCP my built repository into a DigitalOcean droplet, and the action would SSH unzip commands to the droplet.

 ## Leveraging